ibm-cloud-docs/cephaas/volume_view.md

 {: screen}

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
 For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
 You can set the URL once and then not have to add it for every command.
 For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).
-{: note}

 You can also use the alias `sds` as an alternative to `software-defined-storage` and `vols` as an alternative to `volumes` for the CLI actions.
 {: tip}

 For more information about available command options, run `ibmcloud sds volumes --help`.

-## View all volumes with the API
+## View list of all volumes with the API
-{: #viewing-block-storage-api}
+{: #viewall-vol-api}
 {: api}

-You can list all volumes and view details for a specific volume within all storage workspaces that you have access to.

-Before you begin, make sure that you [set up your API environment].

-### Viewing all cephaas volumes with the API
-{: #viewall-vol-api}

-Make a `GET /volumes` call to list summary information about all volumes.
+Make a `GET /volumes` call to retrieve and view a list of all volumes within your deployment.

 See the following example.

 ```sh
 curl -X GET "$sds_api_endpoint/v1/volumes --header 'Authorization: Bearer $IAM_TOKEN'